 Nippon Paper Industries Co., Ltd. strives to gain understanding of the Group's business direction by engaging shareholders and other investors in constructive dialogue.
-Furthermore, we reflect the opinions of investors and the business analysis perspectives of capital providers in our management to promote sustainable growth and mediumto-long-term increases in corporate value for the Group.
+Furthermore, we reflect the opinions of investors and the business analysis perspectives of capital providers in our management to promote sustainable growth and medium-to-long-term increases in corporate value for the Group.

-Results of activities in fiscal 2017
+Results of activities in fiscal 2018

+Management briefings 1 time

-Operating results and management briefings 1 time Operating results briefings (Teleconference) 3 times Individual meetings 159 times
+Operating results briefings 4 times (includes 1 teleconferen

+Business briefing 1 time Individual meetings 170 time